stride3d/stride-docs/en/manual/physics/raycasting/raycasts.md

 ### Penetrating raycast query (with `stackalloc`)

 When repeatedly performing a penetrating raycast, we have to keep allocating memory on the heap for the results, which puts more strain on the Garbage Collector.
-A prefered solution would be to use `stackalloc`.
+A preferred solution would be to use `stackalloc`.

 ```csharp
 public void Shoot()